Hawaii-Smart-Energy-Project/Maui-Smart-Grid/README.md

 ## Overview

 Provides data operations for the [Maui Smart Grid](http://www.mauismartgrid.com) energy sustainability project for the [Hawaii Natural Energy Institute](http://www.hnei.hawaii.edu).
-Source data is downloaded in multiple formats including XML, tab-separated values, and comma-separated values.
+Source data arrives in multiple formats including XML, tab-separated values, and comma-separated values.

 ### Software Features
-* Parsing of source data.
+* Parsing of source data is provided for the multiple formats.
-* Insertion of data to a data store (PostgreSQL 9.1).
+* Insertion of data to a data store (PostgreSQL 9.1) is performed by executing a script from the command-line.
-* Provides source files to create data store.
+* Source files to create the data store are available.
+* Unit testing of data processing operations is provided by a test suite implemented through `unittest`.

 ## Implementation